Collaroy Plateau Community Kindergarten Inc. is a community based preschool where:

 We have 80 children enrolled at the kindergarten each week.
 40 children attend Monday and Tuesday.
 40 children attend Wednesday to Friday.
 The 40 children who attend each day are split into two classes of 20 children.
 Staff to child ratios are above what is required.

 Our funding agreement with Department of Education requires us to firstly offer spots to those children eligible to go to school the following year.
 If vacancies remain after all 4 year old children have been offered a position at our kindergarten, positions will then be offered to 3 year old children but with a higher fee for children turning 4 after 31st July who are not from families with a Low Income Health Care Card, Pension Card or who are not from an Aboriginal and Torres Strait Islander background.
-The fees for these families for 2019 will be $54 per day.
-Note: Effective 1 January 2019, The NSW State Government will also fund 3 year olds, but only at 25% of the funding received for 4 year olds, increasing to 50% in 2022.
+The fees for these families for 2019 will be $55 per day as the NSW State Government funds 3 year olds, but only at 25% of the funding received for 4 year olds, increasing to 50% in 2022.

 We receive additional funding for children whose family holds a Low Income Health Care Card, Pension Card or whose heritage is from an Aboriginal or Torres Strait Islander background.
 Fees for these families for 2019 will be $13 per day.

 Am I eligible for any Childcare Subsidy?